-In general, the policies and regulations in the Student Handbook apply to students registered for the Vanderbilt study abroad programs, although some additional regulations may apply.
-Students on academic or disciplinary probation, or those with a financial hold, may be prohibited from participating in study abroad programs.
-Specific regulations for students enrolled in study abroad programs are available from the program directors, from the Global Education office, or from the offices of the deans of the undergraduate colleges and schools.
+In general, the policies and regulations in the Student Handbook apply to students registered for Vanderbilt study-abroad programs, and some additional regulations may apply.
+Students on academic or disciplinary probation, or those with a financial hold, may be prohibited from participating in study-abroad programs.
+Specific regulations for students enrolled in study-abroad programs are available from the program directors, from the Global Education Office, or from the offices of the deans of the undergraduate colleges and schools.

-The resident directors of Vanderbilt study abroad programs (Vanderbilt "Ins") are responsible for academic matters.
-They are also responsible for co-curricular and disciplinary matters, within the limits of the policies established by the University.
+The resident directors or faculty leaders of Vanderbilt study-abroad programs (Vanderbilt "Ins") are responsible for academic matters.
+In consultation with the Dean of Students, or the Dean's designee, they are also responsible for co-curricular and disciplinary matters, within the limits of the policies established by the University.
+(See "Conduct in Study-Abroad Programs," in "Chapter 3: Student Conduct," below.)